AztecProtocol/aztec-v1/README.md

 ## Running the demonstration scripts

-Please view the README.md in the [demo](https://github.com/AztecProtocol/AZTEC/tree/master/demo) directory.
+Please view the README.md in the [aztec-demo-js](https://github.com/AztecProtocol/aztec-demo-js) repo.

 ## What is the AZTEC Protocol?